 As a F-1 Non-Immigrant student, you have a set of rules and regulations to follow in order to maintain your status.
 Please see the information below.

-1. Report to the Designated School Officer (DSO) for SEVIS registration, at the school you are authorized to attend on your I-20, upon arrival and not later than 30days after the Program Start Date (for NEW student ) each semester thereafter, no later than 30days after the Next Session Start Date ( for CONTINUING students ).
+- Report to the International Student Services Coordinator for SEVIS registration, at the school you are authorized to attend on your I-20, upon arrival and not later than 30 days after the Program Start Date (for NEW students) each semester thereafter, no later than 30 days after the Next Session Start Date (for CONTINUING students).

-3. Pursue a full course of study (12 credit hours minimum) or, following completion of studies, engage in authorized Practical Training authorized by the US Citizenship and Immigration Service (USCIS).
+- Pursue a full course of study (12 credit hours minimum) or, following completion of studies, engage in authorized Practical Training authorized by the U.S. Citizenship and Immigration Service (USCIS).

-7. Cannot work, either on or off campus, in unlawful employment.
-If you have questions about lawful and unlawful employment, see the Coordinator of Services for International Students.
+- Cannot work, either on or off campus, in unlawful employment.
+If you have questions about lawful and unlawful employment, see the International Student Services Coordinator.

-8. Report a change of address to the DSO within 10 days of moving.
-The DSO will then report your change of address to SEVIS.
+- Report a change of address to the International Student Services Coordinator within 10 days of moving.
+The International Student Services Coordinator will then report your change of address to SEVIS.

 International Travel Information